nmachine-io/doc-site/docs/concepts/kama-concept.md

 ### Option 1: Managed on NMachine

-If you Dockerize and `push` your KAMA server to an artifact repo on the web, you can point [publish.nmachine.io](https://publish.nmachine.io).
+If you Dockerize and `push` your KAMA to an artifact repo on the web, you can point [NMachine](https://publish.nmachine.io) to it.
 It will then host it at `api.nmachine.io/kama/$org/$app_id`.
 The benefit of this option (beyond "serverless"-ness) is that you can set access control rules e.g "deny access to anybody with an expired license".
 It also spares the